sg-dev/sg-website/content/talks/2023_MMM/Schweitzer/index.md

 Each of these disciplines provides a unique perspective:
 Social and political scientists discuss the reasons and consequences for increasing polarization on various levels of society.
-*Political scientists*, in particular, study how this dynamics manifest itself in parliamentary processes, with the US Congress as a prime example.
+*Political scientists*, in particular, study how this dynamics manifests itself in parliamentary processes, with the US Congress as a prime example.
 *Computational social scientists* approach the topic from a data science perspective, analyzing data from social media, mostly from Twitter.
 Using tools from machine learning (NLP, sentiment analysis) they also aim at measuring the level of polarization.
 *Scientists from sociophysics and complexity science* provide formal models for the dynamics of polarization, most often agent-based models and network models.